More than 900 Albertans died from opioid poisoning in first 10 months of 2020 | CBC News

 Public health guidelines to keep people apart also limited the number of people who could enrol in in-patient addictions recovery programs.
 Alberta's chief medical health officer later approved unique pandemic operating rules for these facilities.

-People enrolled in harm reduction programs and receiving prescribed opioid replacement therapies stopped coming to the clinics and taking their medication, and their use of illegal street drugs jumped, the data show.
+People enrolled in harm reduction programs and receiving prescribed opioid replacement therapies stopped coming to the clinics and taking their medication, and their use of illegal street drugs jumped, according to the results of drug tests from people enrolled in the programs.

 Initially, public health rules prevented support groups like Narcotics Anonymous and Alcoholics Anonymous from holding indoor meetings.
 Those meetings are now allowed, with masks and physical distancing in place.